AitLilCat-Script/Inventory-Component/README.md

 🚀 **REPLICATED & BLUEPRINT-ONLY** 🚀
 *(Fully Networked - No C++ Required!)*

+### Acknowledgements
+This Inventory Component is based on concepts and tutorials by [Native Coder](https://www.youtube.com/@nativecoder), whose work inspired the creation of this basic component.

+Check out their YouTube channel for more helpful Unreal Engine content!

 ## About This Component
 This is a **modular Inventory Component** implemented entirely in Blueprints.